TeamLion-X/ShasaMusic-V2/README.md

 #### Special Credits
 - [Rojserbest](http://github.com/rojserbes): Callsmusic Developer

 This bot is based on the original work done by [Rojserbest](http://github.com/rojserbest).
-Without his hardwork Shasamusic won't exist.
 Shasamusic is a modified version of [Callsmusic](https://github.com/callsmusic/callsmusic) for fit the needs of @Shasa_Robot users

 #### Contribtors